mladoux/slim4-skeleton/README.md

 ## Thanks

-Special thanks to [https://odan.github.io/about.html](Daniel Opitz).
+Special thanks to [Daniel Opitz](https://odan.github.io/about.html).
 His tutorials aided me immeasurably in understanding Slim 4, and the creation of this skeleton.

 ## Note